- Beauty Glossary

-Since hitting the health and beauty scene, the acai berry has been labeled a superfood because it's a powerful energiser.
-Containing antioxidants, healthy fatty acids, amino acids and vitamins, they can be used for general wellbeing, anti-aging and more.
+Since hitting the health and beauty scene, the acai berry has been labelled a superfood because it's a powerful energiser.
+Containing antioxidants, healthy fatty acids, amino acids and vitamins, they can be used for general wellbeing, anti-ageing and more.

 Is acai berry good for skin?

 They're small but they are mighty.
 Acai berries are rich in so many essential nutrients, making them the ultimate ingredient within skincare.
 They're loaded with magnesium, which nourishes dry skin; zinc, which heals wounds; copper, which hydrates; vitamins A, B and C, which defend against free radicals, plus boosts elasticity; and calcium, which repairs the skin's lipid barrier.

 If that wasn't impressive enough, the berries are an anti-ageing powerhouse, thanks to their high antioxidant count.
 They can be used to fight against external aggressors and boost cell regeneration.
 When using acai berry, skin is visibly healthier and much more radiant.

 Acai berries are safe to use by all unless you are known to be allergic to them or have hypersensitivity.
 As they offer so many beauty benefits, all skin types will find the acai berry valuable.

 Due to its anti-inflammatory and anti-bacterial properties, acai berry makes a great treatment for oily and acne-prone skin.
 It can be used to target blemishes and breakouts, reduce the appearance of redness and relieve painful splitting or cracking.
 Acai berry oil can also help unclog pores and boost hydration and elasticity for a comfortable complexion.

 Is acai berry good for hair growth?